ThomasWeiser/elmfire/README.md

 ## Future work

-There are a lot of features I plan to add in the near future:
+Plans for the near future:

-* Complete the API, some special features are still missing
 * Synchronization of Dicts, Lists, Arrays.
 Maybe more convenience functions.
 * Better test app
 * A nice example app